Subprime mortgage crisis: Bank solvency and capital replenishment

-Losses on mortgage-backed securities and other assets purchased with borrowed money have dramatically reduced the capital base of financial institutions, rendering many either insolvent or less capable of lending.
-Governments have provided funds to banks.
-Some banks have taken significant steps to acquire additional capital from private sources.
+Losses on mortgage-backed securities and other assets purchased with borrowed money dramatically reduced the capital base of financial institutions, rendering many either insolvent or less capable of lending.
+Governments provided funds to banks.
+Some banks took significant steps to acquire additional capital from private sources.

 The U.S. government passed the Emergency Economic Stabilization Act of 2008 (EESA or TARP) during October 2008.
 This law included $700 billion in funding for the "Troubled Assets Relief Program" (TARP).
 Following a model initiated by the United Kingdom bank rescue package, $205 billion was used in the Capital Purchase Program to lend funds to banks in exchange for dividend-paying preferred stock.

 Another method of recapitalizing banks is for government and private investors to provide cash in exchange for mortgage-related assets (i.e., "toxic" or "legacy" assets), improving the quality of bank capital while reducing uncertainty regarding the financial position of banks.
 U.S. Treasury Secretary Timothy Geithner announced a plan during March 2009 to purchase "legacy" or "toxic" assets from banks.
-The Public-Private Partnership Investment Program involves government loans and guarantees to encourage private investors to provide funds to purchase toxic assets from banks.
+The Public-Private Partnership Investment Program involved government loans and guarantees to encourage private investors to provide funds to purchase toxic assets from banks.

 As of April 2012, the government had recovered $300 billion of the $414 billion that was ultimately distributed to them via TARP.
 Some elements of TARP such as foreclosure prevention aid will not be paid back.
 Estimated taxpayer losses were $60 billion.
 For a summary of U.S. government financial commitments and investments related to the crisis, see CNN – Bailout Scorecard.
 For a summary of TARP funds provided to U.S. banks as of December 2008, see Reuters-TARP Funds.